 Internet safety is not a joke.
 Let’s take a closer look at why it’s important, then discuss how to stay safe while surfing those giant web waves.

 Not everyone is out to get us.
 The majority of people are good-willed, good-intentioned, and pretty honest.
 The problem is that it only takes one wicked person to cause pain, inconvenience, and even permanent damage to our lives.
 This is especially easy when it comes to the Internet.
-How?
+But how?

 1. Identity Theft